Hakim Ghulam Jilani: Career

 Jilani's scholarly abilities earned him an posting in Persian empire (now Iran), after serving in several frontier regions of Punjab.
 He began his career as the consular physician for the British Government in the areas of Qaenat and Kerman before being advanced to British agent in Birjand and later Tehran.
 He received professional acclaim for his medical skills for personal medical adviser to Ebrahim Alam (Shokat-ul-Mulk II), the ruler of Qaenat and Sistan.
 In 1901, he was appointed Medical Officer to the British consulate in Sistan.

 Notable British dignitaries, including Sir Henry McMahon and Lord Ronaldshay, sought treatment from him during their travels in Iran around 1900 and praised his expertise.
 In recognition of his services, the Government of British India conferred upon him the honorary title of Khan Sahib in 1904.
 Earlier, in 1902, the Government of Qajar Iran awarded him the title Shams ul-Atibba (the sun of the physicians), and in 1903, Shah of Iran Mozaffar ad-Din bestowed upon him the prestigious Order of the Lion and the Sun.
 In 1904, he was also elected as a member of The Imperial Persian Sanitary Council.

 In 1906, Jilani returned to Lahore on leave and resigned from the government service in 1907 for personal reasons.
 He then resumed private medical practice in Lahore but devoted much of his time to scholarly writing and research in medicine.
 His articles were published in The Indian Medical Record, a notable English-language journal based in Calcutta.
 Twice, he received award and certificates of merit for prize-winning contributions to the journal.

 Works

 Jilani was known for his scholarly articles and discussions published in Urdu journals and periodicals.
-His writings were published in some prominent newspapers like Paisā Akhbār, Watan, and Vakil.
+His writings were published in some prominent newspapers like Paisa Akhbar|Paisā Akhbār, Watan, and Vakil.
 In addition, his research-based and analytical articles were regularly published in well-regarded Unani medical journals, including Mujalla Ṭibbiyya (Delhi), Akhbār-i-Ḥikmat (Lahore), and particularly Rafīq ul-Aṭibbāʾ.
 The medical books, written by Jilani, were immensely popular during his lifetime.
 The best-known Makhzan-i-Hikmat or Ghar ka Hakim o Doctor (the Home physician) was widely read and appreciated by laymen and experts.
 The enduring popularity of the book is evident from the numerous editions published of its two volumes.

 His writings were held in such high esteem in scholarly circles that copies of his books were included in the official collections of the India Office Library and the British Museum in London.